mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 #### 0:00

 **Katagiri Roshi:** ...
-Whatever kind of questions you have about the subject I mentioned yesterday, this morning I would like to discuss them.
+Whatever kind of questions you have about the subject I talked about yesterday, this morning I would like to discuss them.
 Do you remember?
 Did you have some questions while I was talking about that yesterday?

 Well, let’s think of what I said yesterday.
 If what I said yesterday is graphically shown – well, I will show it, okay?